 Step 4: export

-XLSX export gives you three sheets (one per series, if your tool supports it) or one sheet with a “series” column.
+XLSX gives three sheets or one sheet with a “series” column.
 The latter is more common and easier to filter.
-The output is a 200-row, 3-column file ready to drop into any analysis tool.
+Output: 200 rows, 3 columns, ready for analysis.

-Manual extraction of the same plot would take ~25 minutes and produce comparable accuracy.
-Auto is dominant when the point count is high and the colors are distinct.
+Manual extraction of the same plot takes ~25 minutes with comparable accuracy.
+Auto dominates when count is high and colors are distinct.

 Handling overlapping points and clusters

-Overlap is the intrinsic limitation of scatter plot extraction.
-The original chart hides information the moment two markers occlude each other; no tool can recover what isn’t visible.
+Overlap is scatter’s intrinsic limit.
+The chart hides information the moment two markers occlude; no tool recovers what isn’t visible.

 Use jittered scatter when you control the source.
-This won’t help if you’re digitizing someone else’s chart, but if you’re producing one for an audience that may want to digitize it back, jitter overlapping points by 1-2% of the axis range.
+Won’t help when digitizing someone else’s, but if you’re producing for an audience that may digitize back, jitter by 1–2% of the axis range.

 Extract clusters as densities, not points.
-For visualizations where overlap is heavy (UMAP plots, t-SNE embeddings), don’t try to recover every individual point.
-Extract a few representative points per visible cluster center and report the cluster, not the individual coordinates.
-This is the realistic upper bound on accuracy for high-density scatter.
+For UMAP, t-SNE, and similar, don’t recover every point.
+Extract a few representative points per cluster center.
+Realistic upper bound for high-density scatter.

-For dense scatter where every point matters (regulatory submissions, replication studies), the right move is to request the original data from the author rather than digitize.
+For dense scatter where every point matters (regulatory submissions, replication studies), request the original data rather than digitize.

 What to do when colors are similar

-Tighten the tolerance.
-Drop from 15% to 5-8%.
-The tool will miss anti-aliased edges but won’t confuse the series.
-Accept some false-negative rate as a trade.
+Tighten tolerance.
+Drop to 5–8%.
+Misses anti-aliased edges but won’t confuse series.

 Fall back to manual for one series.
-Auto-extract the easy series, manually click the ambiguous one.
-This is faster than spending 20 minutes trying to tune tolerance on a chart where the colors fundamentally overlap.
+Auto the easy series, click the ambiguous one.
+Faster than tuning tolerance on a chart where colors fundamentally overlap.

-If two series share the exact same color (it happens — black-and-white print) auto-extraction can’t disambiguate at all.
-Manual is the only option.
+If two series share the exact same color (black-and-white print), auto can’t disambiguate.
+Manual only.

 Per-series vs combined export

-DataFromChart’s XLSX export labels each group as a series, with the label going into a third column alongside x and y.
-CSV export uses the same structure: x, y, series.
+DataFromChart’s XLSX labels each group as a series, with the label in a third column alongside x and y.
+CSV uses the same structure: x, y, series.

 FAQ